aws/amazon-documentdb-odbc-driver/docs/dev/run_tests_linux.md

 **NOTES:**

+* The automated tests cannot be run for the 32-bit version of the Timestream ODBC Driver for Amazon Linux 2.
+To generate the .rpm file, a Docker image must be used which does not support the codecvt import.
 * Test DSNs named `timestream-aws-profile`,  `timestream-iam`,  `timestream-aad` and `timestream-okta` must be set up in order for certain tests to pass.
 If you do not have Azure AD and Okta setup, exclude the `TestSQLConnectSAMLAuth` and `TestSQLDriverConnectSAMLAuth` tests.
 * If your region contains more databases other than `sampleDB` and `ODBCTest`, the table catalog tests should be disabled.
 ```